 - Some clinics have started charging higher prices for foreigners; be sure to compare carefully

-- It is recommended to book 2–4 weeks in advance, as popular clinics usually have long waiting lists
+- It is recommended to make reservations 2–4 weeks in advance, as popular clinics often have long waiting lists

 VIII.
 Conclusion: Cosmetic surgery is a matter of “choice”